SDA: Simple Discrete Augmentation for Contrastive Sentence Representation Learning: Methodology

-Adding affirmative auxiliary to the sentence is also a positive generation method that slightly adjusts the meaning of the sentence.
-The semantic change brought by AA may be greater than punctuation, but it is still linguistically reasonable.
-As shown in Algorithm \ref{AA}, we first collect a list of affirmative auxiliaries such as: ``have to", ``can't but", ``can't help to", etc. Then we randomly pick one auxiliary to modify the predicate verb of the main clause.
-AA is more radical than PI, because it expresses completely certain tone for doing something, and doubtful and uncertain semantics is removed in the transformation.
+Adding modal verbs to a sentence is also a positive generation method that slightly adjusts the meaning of the sentence.
+The semantic change brought by MV may be greater than punctuation, but it is still linguistically reasonable.
+We first collect a list of modal verbs such as: "must", "should", and "ought to", as well as phrases that have the same function such as "have to", "can't but", "can't help to", etc. Then we randomly pick one phrase to modify the predicate verb of the main clause.
+MV is more radical than PI because it supplements the speaker's attitudes (e.g., likelihood, permission, obligation, and so on) towards the predicate verbs of the sentence, uncertainty in semantics is thus reduced to some extent.